 The building is currently under construction and should be completed in the fourth quarter of 2019.
 Domain 12 is being developed by Dallas-based TIER REIT and Austin-based Endeavor.

-Similar to Indeed, Facebook also had one of the largest leases of the year in 2017, when it signed a lease for 231,507 SF at Third+Shoal.
+Similar to Indeed, Facebook also had one of the largest leases of the year in 2017, when it signed a lease for 231,507 square feet at Third+Shoal.

 As you can see, the major theme driving large lease transactions in Austin is access to a large educated workforce with a price point more desirable than the West Coast alternatives.

-Almost every company who signed a large lease in the Austin area this past year cited Austin’s talent and quality of life as the main reasons behind their continued investment in the city.
+Almost every company that signed a large lease in the Austin area this past year cited Austin’s talent and quality of life as the main reasons behind their continued commercial real estate investments in the city.

-For a full list of large leases (over 20,000 SF) that took place in the last quarter, download your free copy of our latest office market report.
+For a full list of large leases (over 20,000 square feet) that took place in the last quarter, download your free copy of our latest office market report.

 - 2018 Recap: 5 Most Significant Commercial Real Estate Sales in Austin, Texas